 Jordan Woodruff, DVM, was born and raised in Long Island, New York.
 She attended Northeastern State University in Tahlequah, Oklahoma for her undergraduate work where she became the first All-American for the women’s soccer program.
 She then attended and graduated from the New York State College of Veterinary Medicine at Cornell University.

 Jordan’s veterinary areas of interest include dermatology, neurology, and general surgery.
 In her free time, Jordan loves to stay active and work out.
 She enjoys playing pickleball and playing in a local slow pitch softball league.
 Jordan lives in the Triangle with her husband Paul, Golden Retriever Hudson, and cat Pearl.

 Sheri Randell, DVM, was born in Illinois and grew up in North Carolina.
 She attended the University of North Carolina at Chapel Hill for her undergraduate work and graduated from North Carolina State College of Veterinary Medicine in 1987.
 She is also a graduate of the Veterinary Management Institute.
 Dr. Randell opened Carrboro Plaza Veterinary Clinic in 1990 as a small one-doctor practice in Carrboro Plaza.
 Her volunteer work with the Christian Veterinary Mission works to aid the animals of the Pine Ridge Reservation in South Dakota.

 Sheri enjoys all aspects of companion animal medicine and is committed to the continual improvement of care for our much loved patients and their devoted owners.
 In her free time, Sheri enjoys hiking, reading, and traveling.
-She currently resides in Orange County with her husband Guy, two dogs Jack and Elle, and her cat Duckie.
+She currently resides in Orange County with her husband Guy, two Labrador Retrievers Jack and Elle, and her cat Duckie.